Gan (Laamu Atoll): Development

-Gan is the most developed island in the Laamu Atoll.
+Gan is the most developed island in the atoll.
 After the 2004 tsunami the French Red Cross and other foreign governments built new buildings, including a new school, a multi-purpose building, a new hospital, bank, primary and secondary schools, water plant, police station and power houses.
-Tourism has started growing and is going ahead successfully.

-Tourism

-Gan is the largest island in the atoll and in the Maldives.
-The island is on the eastern fringes where most islands in the atoll are located.

-The island Gan is nestled with astounding beaches.
-The island also has impressive mounds from a pre-historic Buddhist time.
-The mounds known as “Hawitta” is a pyramid like structure built in pre-Islamic times and have a history of over 600 years.

-The Reveries Diving Village developed by Bison Maldives Pvt Ltd was officially opened by President Mohamed Nasheed 1 February 2011.
-As it is the first of its kind in the country due to it being developed on an inhabited island.

-Reveries with 23 guest rooms, restaurant, internet café, swimming pool, Roof Top Café, Conference facilities, Spa, Padi Certified Dive School and Water Sport facilities will offer a new kind of tourism.

 Health Facility

-Gan Regional Hospital provides preventive and curative Health services to all the people residing in the South Central Province and also to all the people who request its services.
-The hospital had a humble beginning as an Atoll Health Centre on 7 November 1993.
+Gan Regional Hospital provides health services to all the people residing in the South Central Province.
+The hospital started as an Atoll Health Centre on 7 November 1993.
 The demand for services increased and it expanded to an Atoll Hospital on 11 June 2001.
 Further upgrades took place in the form of facilities and staff.
 On 1 August 2002, it achieved Regional Hospital status.
 Gan Regional Hospital serves as the highest referral centre for South Central Province.

+In popular culture

+Laamu Atol was used as a filming location for Rogue One: A Star Wars Story (2016), serving as the setting for the planet Scarif.
+Scenes were filmed on Baresdhoo Island, Kudafushi Island, Kudarah Island, and Gan Island.